Warzone Scraps Loadouts and Gulag for Black Ops Royale

 The perk system gets an overhaul too.
 Gone are the three fixed perk slots you'd pre-select in your loadout.
 Instead, perks are looted during the match as consumable boosts, lasting roughly two to four minutes each, with five swappable slots you can fill and trade with squadmates on the fly.
 It's the Blackout perk system, not the Warzone one, and it means a Ghost perk isn't a permanent safety blanket; it's a timed resource you burn when you need it.

 Treyarch also announced a new ballistics system that increases bullet drop across the board, similar to how Blackout handled long-range engagements.
 Weapon rarity directly affects bullet velocity, so a Legendary sniper behaves meaningfully differently from a Common one.
 Snipers get their velocity bump at Uncommon and Epic tiers; other weapon classes improve at Rare and Legendary.
-In practice, this means long-range fights will demand actual adjustment rather than point-and-click, and players who hoard upgrade kits will have a genuine mechanical advantage over those who don't.
+In practice, this means long-range fights will demand actual adjustment rather than point-and-click, and players who hoard upgrade kits will have a mechanical advantage over those who don't.

 Avalon itself has been modified for the mode.
 The POI breakdown shows swimmable waterways, tidal flats you can cross on foot, and wall-jumping via Omnimovement, plus land, sea, and air vehicles.
 Cradle Breaches add a PvE wrinkle: red gas zones that spawn hallucinated zombie hordes and a Mangler Boss, with high-tier loot locked behind surviving them.
 Optional activities like bounties, Strongboxes, and Relay captures give squads ways to generate advantages beyond pure looting.